Mig-uel/angular-complete-guide/README.md

 - Leads to a faster startup time of the application
 - Leads to a better user experience

+### Deferrable Views

+Lazy loading is just one way that Angular offers to optimize the performance of your application.
+Another way is to use deferrable views.

+Deferrable views allow you to load components or modules only when they are actually needed, rather than loading them upfront.
+This can be useful for components that are not immediately visible to the user or that are only used in specific scenarios.

+Lazy loading is a specific implementation of deferrable views, where entire modules are loaded on demand based on the user's navigation.

+Lazy Loading vs. Deferrable Views:

+- **Lazy Loading**: Loads entire modules on demand based on the user's navigation.
+It is a specific implementation of deferrable views.
+- **Deferrable Views**: Allows loading components or modules only when they are actually needed, rather than loading them upfront.

 ## Angular Learned Checklist

 ### Components and Templates